JCICPH/jcicph.github.io/blog/index.md

 ---
 layout: post
-title: JOSRA blog
+title:  blog
 ---
-# Josra blog
+# CoDe & DevOps blog

-Interesting stuff in the context of Josra.
+Interesting stuff in the context of Continiuous Delivery and DevOps.

 ## Contribute

-As a Josra alliance member, you are encouraged to contribute with blog posts
+You are encouraged to contribute with blog posts about subjects that matters within the Continiuous Delivery & DevOps world

 __These are the ground rules:__

 * The subject is free - anything you have at heart - get it off your chest.
-* Write your post in [MarkDown](http://daringfireball.net/projects/markdown/syntax) and either send it to the [josra](mailto:josra@praqma.com) or simply get push rights to the [Git repository](https://github.com/josra/josra.github.io) by joining the [josra-editors](https://github.com/orgs/josra/teams/josra-editors) team
+* Write your post in [MarkDown](http://daringfireball.net/projects/markdown/syntax) and either send it to the [Praqma](mailto:info@praqma.com) or simply get push rights to the [Git repository](https://github.com/josra/josra.github.io) by joining the [josra-editors](https://github.com/orgs/josra/teams/josra-editors) team
-* If it's your first blog post to Josra please include a short bio on yourself - also in MarkDown.
+* If it's your first blog post to CoDe please include a short bio on yourself - also in MarkDown.

 ###Any questions?
-Ask the [LinkedIn group](https://www.linkedin.com/groups/Joint-Open-Source-Roadmap-Alliance-7403229) or send a mail to [josra](mailto:josra@praqma.com).
+Ask the [LinkedIn group](https://www.linkedin.com/groups/Joint-Open-Source-Roadmap-Alliance-7403229) or send a mail to [Praqma](mailto:info@praqma.com).